aliejabbari/hand-sign-classification/README.md

 3. `hand_sign_classification.png`: An image illustrating the hand sign classification project.

-4. `requirements.txt`: A text file listing the required dependencies for the project.

-5. `README.md`: This file providing an overview of the project and its contents.
+4. `README.md`: This file providing an overview of the project and its contents.

 ## How to Use